devnull-cz/c-prog-lang/modules/reading-complex-declarations.md

 # Reading complex declarations

-To read a complex declaration, you use operator priorities and watch for parenthess.
+To read a complex declaration, you use
+#module operator-precedence.md operator priorities
+and watch for parenthess.

 ```C
 char **argv